steinermarlene/Global-Recruitment-Patterns-in-Clinical-Trials-of-Rheumatoid-Arthritis/README.md

 - **database searches**
 - **data**
 - **risk of bias**

-In the "database searches" folder, the respective search strategy for EMBASE, Cochrane CENTRAL and Medline are provided.
-The "data" folder contains the studies, main outcomes and countries information.
-The risk of bias of each study was assessed, an overview is given in the "risk of bias" folder.
+In the `database searches` folder, the respective search strategy for EMBASE, Cochrane CENTRAL and Medline are provided.
+The `data` folder contains the studies, main outcomes and countries information.
+The risk of bias of each study was assessed, an overview is given in the `risk of bias` folder.

 ### How to Use These Files